Traditional Irish fiddle Teaching

 Laurel and her teacher, Seamus Connolly, were awarded a formal apprenticeship grant from the National Endowment for the Arts for three consecutive years, from 1990 through 1993.
 Seamus and Laurel designed the apprenticeship to give Laurel the opportunity to study the regional fiddle styles of Ireland, with the intention of preparing her to share her growing understanding of traditional Irish music through her teaching.
 She is particularly interested in the Sligo, Clare, East Galway and Sliabh Luachra styles of Irish fiddling, and she never stops learning herself as she listens to the old recordings from these regions with her students.

 Through the years Laurel has taught Irish fiddle for a number of academic institutions including Boston College, Phillips Academy, Andover, and for several years she led the “Fiddleheads” Celtic music ensemble at Wellesley College.
 She currently teaches Irish fiddle privately and at the Indian Hill Music School in Littleton, Massachusetts, and at music festivals.
-She has taught at the Boston College Gaelic Roots Festival, the New World Festival in Randolph, Vermont, The Northern Roots Festival in Brattleboro, Vermont, and Fiddle Hell in Westford Massachusetts, and she will teach at the Fruitlands Museum “Fiddle Fest” in August of 2018.
-She was instrumental in establishing the “Groton Session” during its early years.
+She has taught at the Boston College Gaelic Roots Festival, the New World Festival in Randolph, Vermont, The Northern Roots Festival in Brattleboro, Vermont, and Fiddle Hell in Westford Massachusetts, and at the Fruitlands Museum “Fiddle Fest."
+Laurel was instrumental in establishing the “Groton Session” during its early years.
 She has also taught for the Summer Day Music Program at Indian Hill School in Littleton Massachusetts, encouraging young classical musicians to explore Irish fiddling and singing.

 Laurel and Seamus Connolly worked together to create a book of traditional Irish tunes with an accompanying CD, “Forget Me Not: Fifty Memorable Traditional Irish Tunes” which was published with MelBay in 2002.
 The book is designed to help students of traditional Irish music understand how to adapt an unadorned version of a tune to a more ornamented, slightly varied version.
 Passing this skill along to students remains an important focus of Laurel’s teaching.